 There are certain careers and skills which are in short supply across the country and internationally.
 If you are taking the time to invest time and money in order to retrain it would be wise to choose an area where there is a skills shortage.
-Skills shortages change on a year to year basis, but there certain careers that have been a mainstay for quite a few years.
+Skills shortages change on a year-to-year basis, but there are certain careers that have been a mainstay for quite a few years.
 Beauty technicians are in short supply especially if trained to a high standard in order to administer the latest techniques.
 You could consider investing in accredited Botox training, which would enable you to become fully qualified in Botox and dermal fillers.
 Other career pathways in demand are building trades, computer programmers, software developers, nurses, and personal trainers.
-Research is key to find a potentially lucrative career as well as one which ticks all the boxes in regards to job satisfaction.
+Research is key to finding a potentially lucrative career as well as one which ticks all the boxes in regard to job satisfaction.

 Once you have discovered which career pathway you would like to pursue it’s time to look at how you will become qualified in order to be employable and skilled.
 Look at all options available to you and research them carefully.
 If you are choosing a career with a high level of practical elements such as hairdressing or building, it would be pointless doing an online course as you won’t gain the necessary skills.
 Look at what your local college offers or maybe your qualifications could be best achieved at university.